bmad-sim/GTPSA.jl/README.md

 # GTPSA.jl
 [![Build Status](https://github.com/bmad-sim/GTPSA.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/bmad-sim/GTPSA.jl/actions/workflows/CI.yml?query=branch%3Amain)

-This package provides a full-featured Julia interface to the [Generalised Truncated Power Series Algebra (GTPSA) library](https://github.com/MethodicalAcceleratorDesign/MAD-NG), which computes Taylor expansions of real and complex multivariable functions to arbitrary orders in each of the variables and function parameters individually, chosen by the user.
-GTPSA also allows distinction between variables $x_i$ and parameters $k_j$ in the function such that $\partial x_i/\partial k_j \neq 0$ but $\partial k_j/\partial x_i = 0$.
-We refer advanced users to [this paper](https://inspirehep.net/files/286f2ab60e1e7c372cec485337ab5eb6) written by the developers of the GTPSA library for more details.
+This package provides a full-featured Julia interface to the [Generalised Truncated Power Series Algebra (GTPSA) library](https://github.com/MethodicalAcceleratorDesign/MAD-NG), which computes Taylor expansions, or Truncated Power Series (TPSs) of real and complex multivariable functions to arbitrary orders in the variables.

+GTPSA, which uses the Truncated Power Series Algebra method for performing automatic differentation (AD), has several advantages over current Julia AD packages:

+1. **Speed and Accuracy**: Because the TPSA method does not take any symbolic derivatives, nor use finite differencing, derivatives are calculated with high efficiency and accuracy
+2. **Arbitrary Orders in Individual Variables**: For example, computing the Taylor expansion of $f(x_1,x_2)$ to 5th order in $x_1$ and 1st order in $x_2$ is done trivially in GTPSA
+3. **All Taylor Coefficients Stored**: GTPSA implements an efficient monomial coefficient indexing function for high speed even with TPSs having large number of variables to high orders
+4. **Distinction Between "Variables" and "Parameters"**: When the TPS represents a *Taylor map* of a dynamical system, which defines the evolution of map *variables* given some variations in map *parameters*, distinguishing between the two allows for substantial computational benefits

-These generalizations, paired with an efficient monomial indexing function, make GTPSA very fast and memory efficient.
-See the `benchmark/fodo.jl` example for comparison of `GTPSA.jl` with `ForwardDiff.jl` and `TaylorSeries.jl` in computing all coefficients of a Taylor map 2nd order in 4 variables and 2 parameters. `TaylorDiff.jl` does not allow for trivial computation of all the individual coefficients in a multivariable Taylor series, and so a comparison with this package is not included.
+**GTPSA is fast!** See the `benchmark/fodo.jl` example for a speed comparison of `GTPSA.jl` with `ForwardDiff.jl` and `TaylorSeries.jl` in calculating a multivariable Taylor map to 2nd order.

-## Installation
+## Setup
-To use `GTPSA.jl`, in the Julia REPL simply run
+To use `GTPSA.jl`, in the Julia REPL run

 ```
 ] add https://github.com/bmad-sim/GTPSA.jl.git